-Pursuant to sections 127A-12(a)(5), 127A-12(b)(14), 127A-13(a)(1), and 127A-13(a)(7), HRS, the following businesses or operations may operate during this emergency: businesses or operations that are part of the federal critical infrastructure sectors identified by the U.S. Cybersecurity & Infrastructure Security Agency, including work to support the 2020 Census, as well as the businesses or operations operating in each county in accordance with the State Roadmap to Recovery and Resilience, referenced in Exhibit E. Businesses include for-profit, non-profit, or educational entities, regardless of the nature of the service, the function they perform, or their corporate or entity structure.
+Pursuant to sections 127A-12(a)(5), 127A-12(b)(14), 127A-13(a)(1), and 127A-13(a)(7), HRS, the following businesses or operations may operate during this emergency: businesses or operations that are part of the federal critical infrastructure sectors identified by the U.S. Cybersecurity & Infrastructure Security Agency, including work to support the 2020 Census, as well as the businesses or operations operating in each county in accordance with the State's Reopening Strategy for Businesses & Operations.
+Businesses include for-profit, non-profit, or educational entities, regardless of the nature of the service, the function they perform, or their corporate or entity structure.